9Neechan/triangle_solver/README.md

 # triangle_solver
-## Solvespace lib - based triangle solver with picture export
+## Solvespace - based triangle solver with picture export

 ## How to build?
 ### 0. Be sure you are using linux (ubuntu pref.) and you have cmake amd C++ compiler installed